 Kimberly is obsessed with transforming Planet Earth for the better.
-Here are a couple of ways she's doing that:
+Here are some examples:

 Where do we go to grapple with the most complex and critical questions of our time?
 Where can we visualize solutions to complex problems and inspire fact-based decisions that lead to action and impact.
 The Silicon Vally SIMCenter is a highly interactive, engaging, and immersive visualization center that is “Mission Control for Planet Earth”.
 We enable people to envision possibilities and impacts far beyond just “talking about it”, inspire ACTION, and track status and progress.